Roundup Weed-Killer Lawsuit Attorneys in Phoenix

 Recently, a California jury ordered Monsanto, the maker of Roundup Weed Killer, to pay over $2 billion dollars to a married couple who were both diagnosed with non-Hodgkin’s lymphoma.
 The jury found that Roundup was a direct cause of their illness, and that Monsanto tried to cover up scientific evidence pointing to the dangers of their product.

 Did you or a loved one use Roundup while landscaping your house, or in the course of your employment?
 If so, you may be eligible for compensation.
-Contact a top Phoenix product liability attorney at Breyer Law Offices, P.C., at (602) 267-1280 for a FREE consultation.
+Contact a top Phoenix product liability attorney at The Husband & Wife Law Team, at (602) 457-6222 for a FREE consultation.

 If you are a-